saivenky/saivenky.github.io/_posts/2025-04-27-upper-lower-split-for-busy-parents.md

 > Programming follows Dr. Mike Israetel's hypertrophy guidelines-enough volume for growth, enough rest to stay fresh.

 ## What I'll Track
-I have a DEXA scan scheduled for late May 2025 to capture lean mass, fat mass, and bone density.
+I have a DEXA scan scheduled for late June 2025 to capture lean mass, fat mass, and bone density.
 I'll share those results once they're in.